Commands (CLI)

 This page lists all the supported Vagrant commands which depend on the UTM provider.
 Eg. up, suspend, resume, halt.

-Adds note to the command which are not yet available.
-Eg. package.
+Adds note to the command which are have some limitations.
+Eg. snapshot.

 The Vagrant commands that do not depend on provider are not listed and will continue to work.
 Eg. global-status